 Biography:

-Ron Tanner is president of Tanner Food Group, a food consultancy focused on industry preparedness, international trade and regulatory activities.
+Ron Tanner is CEO of Tanner Food Group, a food consultancy focused on industry preparedness, international trade and regulatory activities.

 Ron is a former executive team member of the Specialty Food Association (SFA), the leading trade association for the $207-billion specialty food industry.
 His last role after a 33-year career was Vice President, Education, Content and Advocacy.
 His responsibilities also included public relations, awards, industry and government relations.
 Ron managed SFA’s partnerships with associations and universities, including the American Cheese Society, National Grocers Association, UC Davis, Rutgers Food Innovation Center and others.
 He was responsible for the development of the Cheese Pavilion at the Fancy Food Shows.

 Ron served on the ACS Food Safety & Regulatory Committee for six years; Chair from 2022 – 2024.
-He currently serves on the Governance Committee.
+He currently serves as Vice Chair of the Governance Committee.
 He has presented multiple times at ACS Conferences, on avian flu, organic certification, FSMA and other subjects.

 Statement of Intent:

 ACS provides the cheese community with educational resources and networking opportunities and does this well.
-My experience managing education, content, awards and conferences during 33 years at the Specialty Food Association will bring an experienced perspective to these activities.
+My experience managing education, content, awards, conferences and the Fancy Food Shows during 33 years at the Specialty Food Association will bring an experienced perspective to these activities.
 Also, my management of 10+ committees and councils at SFA will help improve ACS governance as it brings together volunteers and Board for the greater good.
+I am excited about the opportunity to grow ACS membership, especially among retailers, foodservice professionals and others who can help cheesemakers sell more cheese.

-Yet my primary goal will be to develop ACS’ relationships with regulatory agencies, including FDA and the USDA.
+I am also excited about developing ACS’ relationships with regulatory agencies, including FDA and the USDA.
 In the quickly changing governmental landscape, associations need to communicate the challenges and concerns of their members.
 Small and very small businesses, whether they make cheese or automotive parts, are an essential part of the U.S. economy and need to influence those in power.
-I can bring that voice to the ACS and help combat unnecessary regulations and governmental funding cuts that are hurting business innovation.